niljimeno/Noxide/README.md

 z mpd
 ```

+Unlike Zoxide, Noxide is retarded.
-If multiple possibilities exist,
+If multiple matches exist,
-it warps you to the oldest one.
+it chooses the oldest one, always.
-To remove old memories run `noxide clean`.
+To remove old entries run `noxide clean`.